HR analytics is the practice of using data to inform HR decision-making.

 Promote a Data-Driven Culture

 For HR analytics to be effective, everyone in the organisation must embrace data-driven decision-making.
 Resistance to change can be a significant barrier.
 You can do this by educating and training your people and leadership on the value of analytics.
-Ensure they understand how data can enhance their decision-making processes.
-Encourage the use of data in meetings and performance discussions to reinforce its importance.

 Start Small and Scale Gradually